shivanshdave/2020-432/post-class/README.md

 ## Homework 6

-Here are the people who have submitted Homework 6 websites.
+Here are links to the websites I have from people for Homework 6.

 - [Hussam Alqahtani](https://eloquent-sammet-99bc49.netlify.app/)
 - [Anna Miller](http://annakmiller.info/)